-ACDI/VOCA retains a strong commitment to helping rural beneficiaries and for over 48 years has helped millions of farmers and entrepreneurs help themselves using the cooperative business model.
+ACDI/VOCA retains a strong commitment to helping rural beneficiaries and since 1963 has helped millions of farmers and entrepreneurs help themselves using the cooperative business model.

 Cooperatives and Associations Make a Lasting Impact